Post-Concussion Stomach Problems: Loss of Appetite, Food Sensitivity, Acid Reflux, and More

 - Quirien, who couldn’t work after she was hit on her bicycle.

 95% of our patients experience statistically verified restoration of brain function after treatment at our clinic.
-If you’d like to discuss your situation and what we can do to help, book a free consultation.
+If you’d like to discuss your situation and what we can do to help, book a consultation.

 About Dr. Jaycie Loewen